 Help us eliminate plastic bottles from the trash.
 Here is how you can do it, and help others do it, too.

 - Drink tap water.
 Bottled water costs as much as $10 per gallon compared to less than a penny per gallon for tap water.
 In addition, federal water quality standards are usually more rigorous for tap water than for bottled water.
 Those concerned with taste or quality can also add a filtration system.
-Read about filters in the U.S. EPA's Filtration Facts (pdf).
+Read about filters.

 - Buy only one or two reusable water bottles and use them frequently.
 Reusable water bottles are "in" right now, and come in fun colors and patterns.
 If you buy too many, though, you'll reduce the benefit of using a reusable bottle.